← Back to DartsStar

 2. Real users at the core

 Rankings, chat, league context and ranked revolve around real accounts.
-Matches are simulated on the server so training, form and player growth can stay consistent.
+Matches are simulated on the server so training, form and player growth stay consistent across all players.
+The league environment and opponent strength are driven by actual player progression, not static bot tables.

 3. Built for repeat play

 At the center of DartsStar is an ongoing career.
 You train your player, track how performance changes, move through matchdays and then react to results, form and new goals.
-That creates a rhythm where planning and development matter just as much as isolated wins.
+That creates a game rhythm where planning and development matter just as much as isolated wins.
+The loop connects training decisions directly to match outcomes, and match outcomes feed back into your training priorities.

 League structure